-Ashley McMillen is a country inspired singer songwriter from Morgantown, West Virginia, currently based in Charlottesville, Virginia.
-In addition to being an award-winning songwriter and vocalist, Ashley has also made a name for herself as a radio personality on Hitkicker 99.7 Central Virginia's Country.
-She hosts her very own radio show, The Hitkicker Homegrown Hour, every Sunday night at 11:00 pm EST, in addition to also hosting a monthly music series, The Hitkicker Homegrown Sessions, which promotes local and regional country music talent.
+Ashley McMillen is a country inspired singer songwriter from Morgantown, West Virginia, currently based in Nashville, TN.
+In addition to being an award-winning songwriter and vocalist, Ashley made a name for herself as a radio personality on Hitkicker 99.7 Central Virginia's Country, while previously residing in Charlottesville, VA.

 You can hear Ashley's music on virtually every music platform, including Pandora (Ashley McMillen Radio), Sirius XM Radio, among others.
 She is honored to be endorsed as a Breedlove Guitars Artist and is an active member of the Nashville Songwriter's Association International (NSAI) and the American Society of Composers, Authors, and Publishers (ASCAP).
 Notable honors, Ashley landed a spot as a finalist in the 2016 NewSong Music Competition, performing at Lincoln Center in NYC, won the StarQuest Talent competition at the historic Wheeling Jamboree in Wheeling, West Virginia, has performed for the West Virginia Music Hall of Fame, and has supported internationally renowned artists such as Martina McBride, Gary Allan, John Anderson, Sara Evans, Tyler Farr and Steel Magnolia, among others.